-"Observed" Az, ZD means the position that would be seen by a 1)
+"Observed" Az,ZD means the position that would be seen by a 1)

-(Zenith distance is perfect geodetically aligned theodolite.
+perfect geodetically aligned theodolite.
+(Zenith distance is

 used rather than altitude in order to reflect the fact that no allowance is made for depression of the horizon.)
-This is related to the observed HA, Dec via the standard rotation, using the geodetic latitude (corrected for polar motion), while the observed HA and RA are related simply through the Earth rotation angle and the site longitude.
-"Observed" RA, Dec or HA, Dec thus means the position that would be seen by a perfect equatorial with its polar axis aligned to the Earth's axis of rotation.
+This is related to the observed HA, Dec via the standard rotation, using the geodetic latitude (corrected for polar motion), while the observed HA and (CIO-based) RA are related simply through the Earth rotation angle and the site longitude.
+"Observed" RA,Dec or HA, Dec thus means the position that would be seen by a perfect equatorial with its polar axis aligned to the Earth's axis of rotation.

-Only the first character of the type argument is significant. or "r" indicates that ob1 and ob2 are the observed right ascension and declination; "H" or "h" indicates that they are hour angle (west +ve) and declination; anything else ("A" or utc1+utc2 is quasi Julian Date (see Note 2), apportioned in any convenient way between the two arguments, for example where utcl
+Only the first character of the type argument is significant.
+2)

+"R" or "r" indicates that obl and ob2 are the observed right

+ascension and declination; "H" or "h" indicates that they are hour angle (west +ve) and declination; anything else ("A" or utc1+utc2 is quasi Julian Date (see Note 2), apportioned in any 3)

-"a" is recommended) indicates that ob1 and ob2 are azimuth
+"a" is recommended) indicates that obl and ob2 are azimuth